vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_general_settings.md

 ## Example `vic-machine` Commands <a id="examples"></a>

 The following examples show `vic-machine create` commands that use the options described in this topic.
 For simplicity, the examples all use the `--no-tlsverify` option to automatically generate server certificates but disable client authentication.
-The examples use an existing port group named `vch1-bridge` for the bridge network and designate `datastore1` as the image store, and deploy the VCH to `cluster1` in datacenter `dc1`.
+The examples use an existing port group named `vch1-bridge` for the bridge network, a port group named `vic-public` for the public network, designate `datastore1` as the image store, and deploy the VCH to `cluster1` in datacenter `dc1`.

 ### Set a Container Name Convention <a id="convention"></a>